How to Get Equipment Financing with Bad Credit

 Leasing equipment is another option for business owners, especially those with bad credit.
 When you lease equipment, you’re not required to make a down payment.
 Instead, you’ll make a payment each month for an agreed-upon term.
 At the end of the lease, you may have the option to purchase the equipment.

-Equipment leases work well for business owners with bad credit because it requires less risk for the lessor, since they still own the equipment.
+Equipment leases work well for business owners with bad credit because it requires less risk for the lessor, since they still own the piece of equipment.
 Of course, they may still take your credit score into account, but it won’t hold as much weight as it would if you were pursuing a loan.

 For cash-strapped business owners with bad credit, an equipment lease might sound like the ideal option.
 Still, you should understand that equipment leasing will generally cost you more than purchasing long-term.